Thesis

 Directed Project Report

 There is no university-wide deposit for directed projects.
 Therefore, deposit appointments are not required for directed project students.
-Final directed project reports are deposited directly in the CIT Main Office to Kari Ludwig.
+Final directed project reports are deposited directly in the CIT Main Office.

 Directed project proposals and final reports do require CIT-specific cover forms (CIT DP-1 or CIT DP-3) that are listed in the sidebar menu.